Alluxio/alluxio/docs/en/Security.md

 This document describes the following security related features in Alluxio.

-1. [Authentication](#authentication): If `alluxio.security.authentication.type=SIMPLE`,
+1. [Authentication](#authentication): If `alluxio.security.authentication.type=SIMPLE` (by default),
 Alluxio file system recognizes the user accessing the service.
 Having `SIMPLE` authentication is required to use other security features such as authorization.
 Alluxio also supports other authentication modes like `NOSASL` and `CUSTOM`.
-2. [Authorization](#authorization): If `alluxio.security.authorization.permission.enabled=true`,
+2. [Authorization](#authorization): If `alluxio.security.authorization.permission.enabled=true`
-Alluxio file system will grant or deny user access based on the requesting user and the POSIX permission model of the files or directories to access.
+(by default), Alluxio file system will grant or deny user access based on the requesting user and the POSIX permission model of the files or directories to access.
 Note that, authentication cannot be `NOSASL` as authorization requires user information.
-3. [Auditing](#auditing): If `alluxio.master.audit.logging.enabled=true`, Alluxio file system can
+3. [Auditing](#auditing): If `alluxio.master.audit.logging.enabled=true`, Alluxio file system
-maintain an audit log for user accesses to file metadata.
+maintains an audit log for user accesses to file metadata.

 See [Security specific configuration](Configuration-Settings.html#security-configuration) for different security properties.